What travelers need to know about the Boeing 737 Max 9 grounding - KESQ

 “And so now we know we have a quality control problem because these are airplanes produced at different times, you know, different deliveries and at different airlines,” Bangs said.

-But Bangs believes that authorities will ensure that all of the plugged doors are secure, “but I certainly understand, when you add that to the problems of the Max 8, why people are getting nervous about flying on this particular version of the 737.”
+But Bangs believes that authorities will ensure that all of the door plugs are secure, “but I certainly understand, when you add that to the problems of the Max 8, why people are getting nervous about flying on this particular version of the 737.”

 Bangs said she’s not nervous because most of the pilots she’s talked to who fly this model like the planes.
 And she added that she’s confident that once an issue has been identified and addressed, it is safe.

-National Transportation Safety Board Chair Jennifer Homendy personally inspected the Boeing aircraft with the damage and told CNN on Monday that “our focus right now is on this aircraft to determine what happened, how it happened and to prevent it from happening again.
+NTSB Chair Homendy personally inspected the Boeing aircraft with the damage and told CNN on Monday that “our focus right now is on this aircraft to determine what happened, how it happened and to prevent it from happening again.
 And once we determine that, we can see if there’s a greater concern that we want to issue an urgent safety recommendation for.”

 But is it safe for anyone to fly on these Boeing Max jets right now?